Water must be priced in full to reflect its true scarcity, says Masagos

 WATER WILL STILL BE AFFORDABLE

-Water will still be affordable, Mr Masagos stated.
+Water will still be affordable overall, Mr Masagos stated.
 It will remain about 1 per cent of household income, and 75 per cent of businesses will see an increase of less than S$25 per month in water bills.

 Mr Masagos added that Malaysia's Linggiu Reservoir is operating at a level below what Singapore is comfortable with and Singapore cannot discount the possibility that dry weather persists or worsen in future when climate change becomes pronounced.

-“Johor is also drawing water from the Johor River and Singapore is discussing this with Malaysia to ensure that Johor’s actions do not compromise our ability to draw the 250 million gallons per day that Singapore is entitled to under the 1962 Water Agreement” he said.
+“Johor is also drawing water from the Johor River and Singapore is discussing this with Malaysia to ensure that Johor’s actions do not compromise our ability to draw the 250 million gallons per day that Singapore is entitled to from the Johor River under the 1962 Water Agreement” he said.

 - CNA/sl